tboddyspargo/go-fetch-points/README.md

   { "payer": "MILLER COORS", "points": 10000 }
 ]
 ```

-If there are no points for a payer, it will not be among the results.

 If there are no points available, an empty array will be returned.